d-bev/d-bev/README.md

 He/him

-I’m currently working on ...
+I’m currently working on:
   - Graduating :^)
   - Learning and practicing OOP, specifically in Python
+  - my mahjong game (specifically algorithms for determining possible hands)

-I’m currently learning ...
+I’m currently learning:
   - threeJS graphics
   - IoT basics / Rasperry Pi
   - creation and design of programming languages

-I’m looking to collaborate on ...
+I’m looking to collaborate on:
   - just about any and all kinds of games and related tools
   - general software tools

 Some of my projects:

-meh-jong : a WIP object-oriented game of riichi mahjong (Python) generic matching game (Web) : a Candy Crush parody to be played in browser (JavaScript, ExpressJS) generic matching game (Mobile) : a Candy Crush parody to be played on Android devices (Kotlin)
+- meh-jong : a WIP object-oriented game of riichi mahjong (Python)
+- generic matching game (Web) : a Candy Crush parody to be played in browser (JavaScript, ExpressJS)
+- generic matching game (Mobile) : a Candy Crush parody to be played on Android devices (Kotlin)